HusseinLezzaik/Startup/Ideas.md

 76. Extract natural resources from the water.
 77. AI 24/7 free physicians.
 78. Taking care of elderly people with robotics, and help those without family to help them as well as economics.
+79. Solve content creators problem in monitezation like waiting long time to get paid, etc

 ## Industry
 1. AI